Understanding DV01: A Key Measure in Fixed Income Risk Management

 DV01 provides an efficient way to quantify and manage interest rate risk.
 Traders use DV01 to measure how much a bond’s price might change with small movements in interest rates.

-DV01 allows risk managers to estimate the impact of interest rate shocks quickly without complex recalculations and design hedging strategies that neutralize the impact of interest rate movements on bond portfolios.
+DV01 allows risk managers to estimate the impact of interest rate shocks quickly without complex recalculations and to design hedging strategies that neutralize the impact of interest rate movements on bond portfolios.

 When using Delta as a measure of price sensitivity, the key question is: